ElStabilini/ReinforcementLearning/README.md

 1. Buy one sheep: a sheep costs 1000 €
 2. Growing wheat: when you choose this action, you spend 20 €

 At the end of the year, you harvest the wheat and you sell your wool.
 Each sheep produces 1 wool unit that is sold for 10 €.
+Moreover the number of sheeps evolve following abinomial distribution given by $$N_t = N_0 (1.15)^t $$.
 Selling the harvested wheat instead gives you 50 €.
-However, during the year, there is a probability that your fields are devastated by a storm.
+However, during the year, there is a probability $\alpha = 30%$ that your fields are devastated by a storm.
 In this case, your harvest will give you 0 €.

 Your manager career ends if you run out of money or, in any case, after 30 years, when you will retire.